dr-matt-smith/unity-cookbook-2018-ch09-3danim-Private/__content.md

 1. First, open the provided example Scene and explore the 3D world controlling the 3D Ellen character.

     NOTE: Movement is standard WASD-SPACE/arraw-keys.
 Camera control is via the mouse pointer.
+Click left mouse button to use a weapon.

 1. Create a new 3D GameKit Scene, by choosing menu: Kit Tools | Create New Scene.
 You'll then be asked to name the Scene, and a new Scene asset file will be created in your Project | Assets folder.
 You'll see there are quite a few special GameObjects in the Hierarchy of your new Scene: